 Articles provided here contain information on international schools in Tokyo, child care establishments, pre-schools and information regarding English speaking Babysitting services.
 Other topics covered are Japanese language and culture schools, music and art schools, and English speaking Japanese martial arts schools (including Karate, Judo, and Kendo).
 These extra curricular activities offer a learning experience for those who are interested in Japanese language, traditional Japanese culture or those who want to challenge themselves by participating new actives during their stay in Japan.

 We hope that these articles are of assistance in your search for schools and information regarding education in Tokyo.
+You can find the list of the International Preschools, Primary schools, and Secondary schools in Tokyo here.

 You may wonder how does the school system in Japan work?
 When and at what age does school start?
 When does it end?
 For those in Japan, you may be trying to decide if your child should attend a Japanese school or an international school.
 Our guide to Japan’s education system will help you choose wha…Read more